catness/100-days-of-code/log.md

 * Added an option of export to SD card if it exists (which is not the same as export to external memory...)

 * Started to fix lint warnings.

+### Day 9: 2019-05-09

+* Implemented swipe on report calendar day view, to go directly to the next/previous day.

+* Fixed a few bugs (e.g. canceling "edit report" from the calendar was returning to the main activity, not to the calendar), and layout problems.